Democratic Republic of The Congo Battling Ebola Outbreaks

 How International Medical Corps is helping in the fight against Ebola

 The deadly Ebola virus continues to plague countries in Africa.
 Since 2018, the Democratic Republic of the Congo (DRC) has almost constantly suffered from outbreaks of Ebola virus disease, hemorrhagic fever with an alarmingly high mortality rate.
 Given our experience helping to lead the response to the 2014 Ebola outbreak in West Africa, International Medical Corps was called on in April 2018 to help the DRC fight an outbreak in Équateur province, in the country’s northwest, and has since responded to more.

-In early February 2021, a new confirmed case of Ebola emerged in North Kivu, on the country’s conflict-ridden eastern edge, dashing hopes that the disease had been eradicated from the country after the latest outbreak (once again in Équateur) had officially been declared over in November 2020.
-Since the emergence of this new case—a woman who was the wife of an Ebola survivor, and who has since died—another case has been confirmed, leading to fears that cases are spreading in the east.
+In early February 2021, new cases of Ebola emerged in North Kivu, on the country’s conflict-ridden eastern edge, dashing hopes that the disease had been eradicated from the country after the previous outbreak, in Équateur, had officially been declared over in November 2020.
+Our teams, already on the ground, immediately began work with the Ministry of Health to battle the disease.

-The April 2018 outbreak in Équateur, the country’s ninth, was declared over in July of that year.
-Yet on August 1, 2018, a new outbreak was declared in the country’s eastern provinces that would grow to become the second-largest ever, exceeded in size only by the 2014 outbreak in West Africa.
+When the April 2018 outbreak in Équateur, the country’s ninth, was declared over in July of that year, a resurgence was close behind.
+On August 1, 2018, a new outbreak was declared in the country’s eastern provinces that would grow to become the second-largest Ebola outbreak ever, exceeded in size only by the 2014 outbreak in West Africa.
 After almost two years, thanks to the persistence and skill of our staff and other healthcare workers in the region, the end of the outbreak in this region was officially declared over on June 25, 2020.

-The celebration was muted, however, because on June 1 of that year the government had announced a new outbreak—the country’s 11th—in Équateur province.
+Celebration was muted, however, at the beginning of June of that year the government had announced a new outbreak—the country’s 11th—back in Équateur province.
 As with other outbreaks, International Medical Corps deployed a rapid response team to support response efforts by the DRC Ministry of Health and the WHO, and ran Ebola Treatment Centers (ETCs) in the region.
 We also helped with treatment, infection prevention and control, screening, training and capacity-building.
 After this outbreak was officially declared over on November 18, 2020, we continued supporting regional health authorities during a 90-day period of heightened surveillance.